 Cavalier - Rank 2

-Length 1 min. meditation Duration
+Length 1 min. meditation Duration: Permanent

-Range Touch Area of Effect
+Range Touch Area of Effect: 1 cu. ft.

 Material Component Holy symbol

 This allows the Cavalier to purify small amounts of food and drink.
 Purifying food and drink will remove any toxins, diseases, poisons, or other impurities.